fmcnab/meltPT/README.md

 # meltPT

-**meltPT** is a Python package for whole-rock themormobarometric analyses of basaltic (mafic) rocks.
+**meltPT** is a Python package for whole-rock major-element themormobarometric analyses of basaltic (mafic) rocks.
 It contains modules for:
 - Correcting sample compositions for effects of olivine crystallisation
 - Estimating pressures and temperatures at which samples were last in equilibrium with the mantle
 - Estimating melt fractions and potential temperatures on an individual basis or for a suite of samples